BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Payment codes have been popularised in wallets such as [Samourai](https://samouraiwallet.com/) and [Sparrow](https://sparrowwallet.com/).
 These wallets abstract away the payment codes into a more user friendly payment addresses called [PayNyms](https://paynym.is/).

-A downside to payment codes is they require an additional on-chain transaction each time two users want to connect and use them.
+A downside to payment codes is that they require an additional on-chain transaction each time two users want to connect and use them.

 </div>